Survey

 Over

-Justice related programming in the nation.
-You may remember my
+Criminal Justice related programming in the nation.
+You may

 I

-especially interested in issues related to distance education in
+are especially interested in issues related to distance

-the field of criminal justice.
-We would like to continue our research
+education in the field of criminal justice.
+We would like to

-by asking you to fill out a short survey.
+continue our research by asking you to fill out a short

 Prior

-complete our online survey.
-The single page survey should take
+and complete our online survey.
+The single page survey

-protected so anyone can participate.
-In order to determine whether
+anyone can participate.
+In order to determine whether the

-the participant is part of the invited sample, we are asking for
+participant is part of the invited sample, we are asking

-a verification word at the top of the survey.
-This word will be
+for a verification word at the top of the survey.
+This

-enter this word at the beginning of the survey.
+"snow."
+Please enter this word at the beginning of the

 Thank